mbookham7/crdb-terraform-aws-eks-single-region/README.md

+# UNDER DEVELOPMENT

-# CockroachDB  - Terraform Managed Google GKE Single-region Database
+# CockroachDB  - Terraform Managed Amazon EKS Single-region Database

-This repo is the Terraform code to deploy a single CockroachDB Cluster into a GKE cluster into one region.
+This repo is the Terraform code to deploy a single CockroachDB Cluster into a EKS cluster into one region.

-1. Login in to Google Cloud from the CLI with the `gcloud auth` command.
+1. Login in to Amazon Cloud for CLI access by setting the following environment variables.

 ```
-gcloud auth application-default login
+export AWS_ACCESS_KEY_ID=""
+export AWS_SECRET_ACCESS_KEY=""
 ```

 2. Update the `tfvars` file with you required settings prior to deploying your infrastructure.

 ```
-region_1 = "europe-west2"
+region_1 = "eu-west-1"
-location_1 = "europe-west2-a"
+location_1 = "eu-west-1a"
-location_2 = "europe-west2-b"
+location_2 = "eu-west-1b"
 prefix = "mb-crdb-sr"
 ```